 - Food engineering

-- Engineering laboratory
+- Engineering laboratory and analysis

 Master of Science in Biotechnology Engineering